jrgcmu/BBpandoc/README.md

+# About

+These scripts allow you to call Pandoc from within BBEdit or Textwrangler.

 # Installation instructions

-Unzip and copy the folder to `~/Library/Application Support/TextWrangler/Scripts`, replacing “TextWrangler” with “BBEdit” if you use the latter.
+Unzip and copy the folder to `~/Library/Application Support/BBEdit/Scripts`, replacing "BBEdit" with "TextWrangler" if you use the latter.

+If you have BBEdit, copy `pandoc-preview.sh` to `~/Library/Application Support/BBEdit/Preview Filters` (create this directory if it doesn't exist) to use Pandoc as a preview filter (`control`+`p`).
+Custom CSS files can be placed in `~/Library/Application Support/BBEdit/Preview CSS`.

 # Use